 Retainers are usually the way to go...

-Marketing retainers tend to get a bad wrap, but they're usually the best way to go in terms of cost and results.
+I see your frown, but retainers are usually the best way to go in terms of cost and results.
 You'll almost always save money and even find that you get better work and results when you invest in an email agency subscription.
 Why?
 Well, you're committing to a scope of work that is significant and this means that the agency should be able to offer something of a favourable price for this.
+This also helps you to be able to ask your agency to focus on goals and outcomes.

 Retainers are great for a steady monthly cycle of services that will support you in terms of growing your email marketing program.
+It'll give you access to a team of specialists and will feel like an extension of your marketing team.
 If you're adverse to this, try it for a short while at a low commitment.
 A good agency will journey with you on mutual terms, so that you're not left feeling like you've over committed.
-A great agency will allow you to leave at short notice, so that the focus is on the work and not a big commitment.
-At Enchant we recently retracted all of our long-term contracts and put all of our clients onto a new agreement which means they can give notice at any time.
-Consultants and agencies that are really good at what they do, won't be so concerned with long-term commitment.
 Look for the email agencies that are more interested in talking to you about your scope of work and email marketing challenges over those that want to talk 2-year contracts.

 Cost should not be your primary driver for selecting an email agency